shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 |Darkness | Winter | Dissolution phase

-### The Seven Basic Plots
+## The Seven Basic Plots
-theory developed by Christopher Booker a Jung-influenced analysis of stories and their psychological meaning.
+Theory developed by Christopher Booker a Jung-influenced analysis of stories and their psychological meaning.